symbol/symbol-sdk-typescript-javascript/CONTRIBUTING.md

 ## Contributing code and documentation changes

-To expand and improve the nem2-desktop-wallet, please find or open an issue about it first.
+To expand and improve the symbol-desktop-wallet, please find or open an issue about it first.

 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.